offen/analyticstxt/draft-offen-analyticstxt.md

 ## Extensibility

 Like many other formats and protocols, this format may need to be extended over time to fit the ever-changing landscape of the Internet.
-Special attention is required for defining the allowed values in enumerations to ensure they are a. extensible and b. do not become obsolete too quickly.
+Special attention is required for defining the allowed values in enumerations to ensure they are a. extendable and b. do not become obsolete too quickly.

 ## Field Definitions